 Tracey, Martin, Oliver and Ava

 I first learned of Tracey through her famed former blog, Grumble Girl.
-She is a writing goddess.
-Read on to learn her thoughts on raising good humans after the jump!

 How do you identify yourself racially?

 Where were you born and where have you lived?

 I was born in Jamaica, but we left when I was a baby – I was seven months old when we moved to Toronto.
 I moved to Montreal in 1996 when I was 25, and I’ve been living here ever since.

 Why do you live where you are currently?
 Did having a multiracial family factor into your location?

 I moved to Montreal because my husband (then-boyfriend) was from there.
 Though he tried to relocate to Toronto a few times, the work was just better for him in Montreal, so I moved instead.
 He is caucasian and French-speaking.
 We’ve lived in the same house since 1997, and folded our two children into it.
 We’ve not considered living anywhere else – we’re happy here!

 How did your families respond to you being in an interracial relationship?

 My family had no issue whatsoever – many in my famlily tree are inter-married – all but one of my cousins are biracial.
 My mother-in-law was concerned at first, but with time, she seemed to worry less.
 She was thrilled to the bone by her two grandkids.